pradeepsinngh/Quick-Machine-Learning-Notes/Regression Models/Gradient-Descent.md

 ### basic idea:
-function that can minimize a loss function without forcing the user to predetermine which values of θ to try.
+function that can minimize a loss function without forcing the user to predetermine which values of θ to try. measure the local gradient of the error function with regard to the parameter vector 0, and it goes in the direction of descending gradient.

 ### Intuition:
 - we start by picking a θ anywhere we'd like.